ElkePahl/Nanoparticle-Workshop/README.md

 - open google colab (make an account with a gmail address)
 - open the notebook in google colab

+If you do not want to download the notebook, click on the link here to run the notebook directly: https://colab.research.google.com/github/ElkePahl/Nanoparticle-Workshop/blob/main/Nanoparticles.ipynb

 Have fun!